appveyor/website/src/_posts/2019-09-05-gitea-receives-first-class-support-in-appveyor.md

   <img src="/assets/img/posts/gitea/testing-pr.png" alt="Testing Gitea PR in AppVeyor" width="558" height="233">
 </p>

-Lightweight and easy-to-configure AppVeyor is a perfect CI/CD companion for your Gitea installation.
+Lightweight and easy-to-configure AppVeyor is a perfect CI/CD match for your Gitea installation.

 [Install AppVeyor](/on-premise/#download) on your favorite platform, connect to Gitea and enjoy your builds!